Vaskivskyi/asusrouter/README.md

 ## AsusRouter

 **AsusRouter** is an API wrapper for communication with ASUSWRT-powered routers using HTTP(S) protocols.
-This version is not final yet and has some issues.
-Please, consider them.

-## Features

-- **Monitoring data**: CPU/RAM usage, Tx and Rx traffic and speed for different interfaces (WAN, USB, dual-WAN support, local interfaces), WAN/LAN ports status (speed of devices), NVRAM, connected devices (LAN/WLAN) and other.
-- **Sending commands** to the device when `enable_control` is set to `True` (default is `False`).
-- SSL server certificates on the device side (including certificate check on the connection from Trusted Root Certificates or your own specified certificate file).
+The library supports both the stock AsusWRT firmware and AsusWRT-Merlin.

+Up till now, it is only used for the [custom AsusRouter Home Assistant integrartion](https://github.com/Vaskivskyi/ha-asusrouter).
+But I am always open to making it suitable for any other use.

 ## Installation